mscook/CV/CV.rst

 I designed, organised and facilitated the inaugural Australian MIcrobial GenOmics Symposium (AMIGOS_) hackathon.
 AMIGOS_ was a two day hackathon bringing together 45 Australian based Microbial Genomics researchers.

 I am a certified `Software Carpentry Instructor`_.
-Through Software Carpentry I teach researchers basic software skills(BASH shell, python programming, software revision control & and simple SQL databases).
+Through Software Carpentry I teach researchers basic software skills (BASH shell, python programming, software revision control and simple SQL databases).
 I am the lead instructor for a two day bootcamp `in July`.

 I am a co-organiser the `2015 HealthHack`_ in Brisbane.
 HealthHack is a data hack for medical researchers.
 The goal (in my opinion) is to bring to focus the importance of software engineers in medical research fields.